nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 3. The `CommandResult` is then returned

 #### Result
-The GUI updates the list according to the current state(eg. displays patient list if `Model.state` is `State.Patient`) and display a success message.
+The GUI updates the list according to the current state(eg. displays patient list if `Model.state` is `State.Patient`) and display the success message given by `CommandResult`.

 ### Remark